Six ways to support bereaved employees

-According to our research, less than 1 in 10 UK employees would confide in their employers if they were suffering with their mental health.
+According to our research, 40% of employees don't want to talk to their employer about any health issue.
 If you're concerned that there could be a broader issue, explore our guide on mental health in the workplace.

 6. Provide resources